By David Drinks

 All these risk factors for falling can be eliminated or greatly improved by a properly maintained physical training routine.

-You see, while balance is a complex ability and losing balance with age is quite common, that doesn’t have to be the case.
+You see, while balance is a complex ability and losing balance with age is quite common, that does not have to be the case.
 Once you understand what factors go into maintaining your balance, and what factors affect your risk of falling, you can develop a lifelong training routine that will ensure you maintain your balance and avoid falling!

 Want to learn more about training your body to Move Better, Feel Better, and Live Better?
-Our exercise programs at the Med Gym are custom made to get you exactly what you need.
+Our exercise programs at The Med Gym are custom-made to get you exactly what you need.